Experience shows that many companies do not include their business partners in their compliance program. This is a highly risky omission.

 Eckart Achauer

-He worked for around 10 years in the international insurance industry in the management of a Swiss insurance group in various functions (claims department, sales, assistance) before moving into management and business consulting in 1997.
+He worked for around 10 years in the international insurance industry in various management positions at a Swiss insurance group (claims department, sales, assistance) before moving into management and business consulting in 1997.

 Find your dream job now!